 - the owner of a business is planning to open up multiple businesses or forms of income they want to account for in different companies.

-What are the Companies House & HMRC Dormant Company Requirements?
+Companies House and HMRC Dormant Company Forms

 Here’s a summary of what you need to do: